Skip to Content

 You can use it for your garden or as an ingredient in potting soil.
 Compost improves soil structure by holding more water and nutrients for plants’ root systems.
 It also reduces the need for fertilizers and pesticides because compost is high in essential nutrients like nitrogen, potassium, and phosphorus that plants need to grow.

 Compost also has some environmental benefits: it lowers emissions from livestock manure and reduces greenhouse gas emissions by locking up organic material that would otherwise decompose in the environment.
-But on the other hand, some people say that it’s not worth owning a composter because there are many ways to dispose of waste.
+But on the other hand, some people say it’s not worth owning a composter because there are many ways to dispose of waste.

 Composting Toilet Pros